 - Nausicaans are a race of muscular humanoids in the Star Trek universe.

 - An asteroid discovered in 1879, is named after her: 192 Nausikaa.

-Pieter Lastman was born in Amsterdam, but between 1604 and 1607 he visited Italy, where he was influenced by Caravaggio and by Adam Elsheimer.
-Because Rembrandt never visited Italy, it is likely that he was influenced by Caravaggio mainly via Lastman.
-His pupils besides Rembrandt and Lievens were Bartholomeus Breenbergh, Nicolaes Lastman, Pieter Pieterz Nedek and Jan Albertsz Rotius.
+Pieter Lastman was born in Amsterdam, but between 1604 and 1607, he visited Italy, where he was influenced by Caravaggio and by Adam Elsheimer.
+Because Rembrandt never visited Italy, he was likely influenced by Caravaggio mainly via Lastman.
+His pupils besides Rembrandt and Lievens were Bartholomeus Breenbergh, Nicolaes Lastman, Pieter Pieterz Nedek, and Jan Albertsz Rotius.